 Code of Conduct at SfN Events

 The Society for Neuroscience is committed to supporting discovery and scientific dialogue, and to fostering a welcoming community in which all scientists are able to contribute fully.
-Reflecting these values, U.S. law, and policies established by scientific funding agencies and institutions, SfN asserts that sexual harassment and other harassing behaviors have no place in a healthy scientific enterprise.
+Reflecting these values, U.S. law, and policies established by scientific funding agencies and institutions, SfN asserts that sexual and gender harassment and other harassing or harmful behaviors have no place in a healthy scientific enterprise.
 We expect all attendees, media, speakers, volunteers, organizers, venue staff, guests, and exhibitors at SfN-organized events to help us ensure a safe and positive environment.

 Following extensive leadership discussion, the Society will operate under with the following principles and procedures at all SfN-organized events: